guyomd/vector-engine/README.md

 # vector-engine
-Vector-valued PSHA calculations, based on libraries from the Openquake Engine
+Vector-valued PSHA calculations, based on the Openquake Engine Python library (https://github.com/gem/oq-engine)

 **Warning**:
-     The **master** branch is set for compatibility with the Openquake Engine library, **version 3.7 only** !!
+     Development of this branch stopped on June 22nd, 2021.
+This branch is maintained for backward-compatibility with the Openquake Engine, **version 3.7 only** !!
-     The **dev** branch is set for compatibility with the **latest version** of the Openquake Engine library, but might not be very stable...
+     Check the **master** branch for compatibility with the **latest ** Openquake Engine library.